bruno185/Apple-II-Crypto80/readme.md

 DoMerlin.bat is to be placed in project directory.
 It compile source (*.s) with Merlin32, copy 6502 binary to a disk image (containg ProDOS), and launch Applewin with this disk in S1,D1.

+k80A2.s is ready to be compiled on a genuine Apple II, with Merlin 8.
+It can be imported in a disk image using Ciderpress, then used on an Apple II (c in my case).
+I use Floppy emu [https://www.bigmessowires.com/floppy-emu/] wich is really great, congratulation to Big Mess O'Wire !!!!

 # Todo
 File name length is not tested.
 This can be imporant since encrypting adds ".K" to the file name (so length = length +2).